-Students who have earned the standard diploma may earn an advanced diploma in each of the 5 fields of study by completing an additional 6 courses in that field.
+Students who have earned the standard diploma may earn an advanced diploma by completing an additional 8 courses.

 COURSE DESCRIPTIONS

 100 Old Testament

 101 Survey of the Pentateuch

 This course is a survey of the historical background of the first five books of the Bible and an outline survey of their general content.
 Attention will be given to the Mosaic authorship and a literal interpretation of the Genesis account of creation.